mozilla-ai/lumigator/docs/source/operations-guide/dev.md

 user@host:~/lumigator/lumigator/frontend$ npm run build
 ```

 This command will bundle the frontend code into a production-ready, optimized set of static assets located in the `dist` directory.
-By default `dist` is placed in project's root directory ( `./frontend` in this case) .
+By default `dist` is placed in project's root directory ( `./lumigator/frontend` in this case).

 ### Linting and Code Formatting